Safety requirements for industrial tanks, site tanks and domestic heating oil tanks

 Chemical tanks must comply with the applicable safety requirements.

-Chemicals are stored in both pressurised and unpressurised containers.
-Unpressurised tanks, i.e. those with a maximum pressure not exceeding 0.5 bar, can be divided on the basis of their intended use into industrial tanks, property tanks and site tanks ("farm tanks").
+Chemicals are stored in both pressurised and non-pressurised tanks.
+The non-pressurised tanks, i.e. tanks designed for a pressure not exceeding 0.5 bar, can be divided into the following categories in accordance with their intended purpose:

 Tanks in use

 As a general rule, a tank may be used in accordance with the original approval in the location where the tank has been originally approved for.
 If the tank is relocated to a new place, the tank must comply with the valid requirements for the new location.

 The service life of chemical tanks is long.
 This means that the tank solutions in use are of different ages and they comply with the requirements valid at the time.

 Use and inspection of tanks